MicrosoftDocs/security/security-docs/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - User accounts are required to use multifactor authentication (MFA) (so their access can't be compromised by guessing user passwords alone) and they're required to change their passwords when high-risk activity is detected.
 - Devices must comply with Intune management and device compliance policies.

-For identity and access policy recommendations, see the identity and access step in [Zero Trust for Microsoft Copilot for Microsoft 365](zero-trust-microsoft-365-copilot.md#step-2-deploy-or-validate-your-identity-and-access-policies).
+For identity and access policy recommendations, see the identity and access step in [Zero Trust for Microsoft 365 Copilot](zero-trust-microsoft-365-copilot.md#step-2-deploy-or-validate-your-identity-and-access-policies).
 Based on the recommendations in this article, ensure that your resulting configuration applies the following policies for all SecOps staff user accounts and their devices:

 - [Always use MFA for sign-ins](/entra/identity/conditional-access/howto-conditional-access-policy-all-users-mfa)
 - [Block clients that don’t support modern authentication](/entra/identity/conditional-access/howto-conditional-access-policy-block-legacy)